aeraki-mesh/website/content/en/docs/v1.0/tutorials/circuit-breaking.md

 EOF
 ```

-At this point, if you look at the output of the client, you can see that the client no longer sends requests to the error endpoint "172.19.0.102" after the number of errors specified by the fusion rule.
+At this point, if you look at the output of the client, you can see that the client no longer sends requests to the failed endpoint "172.19.0.102" after the number of errors specified by the fusion rule.

 ```bash
 org.apache.thrift.TApplicationException: meta protocol upstream request: remote connection failure '172.19.0.102:9090'